 We at Tridens, the experts in the field of billing systems, believe the only correct term is consolidated billing, and we will explain why!

 We will also explain how consolidated billing works and why it’s a crucial function of any billing software, especially enterprise billing software.

 Table of contents

 - Invoice vs. Bill: What is the difference?

 First, consolidated billing should not be mistaken for the term Bill consolidation, a debt management strategy also known as debt or loan consolidation.

 Consolidated billing is a feature of the billing software that combines customers’ multiple charges into a single bill.
 That consolidated bill is then transformed into an invoice and sent to the customer.

 The invoice contains the total payment the customer owes with detailed information on each charge, when it happened, at what price, etc.

 Let’s look at a simple example.
-The Energy & Utility industry uses consolidated billing to combine the water and sewage charges, electricity and gas usage, and any additional services the customer might use.
+The Energy & Utility industry uses utility billing software with consolidated billing to combine the water and sewage charges, electricity and gas usage, and any additional services the customer might use.

 At the start of the month, the customer gets an invoice showing the usage, price, tax, and balance he owns for every service.
 At the end of the invoice is the total balance, the total amount he owes the utility company for that month.